nemethconsulting/uw-rhs/docs/test-system.md

   <img src="rhs-logo_4x4.jpeg" alt="Rec Hockey League Logo" style="width: 100px; height: 100px; margin-left: 20px;">
 </div>

-1. Create and checkout a branch of your clone of the rec-hockey-service repo.
+1. Create and checkout a test branch of your clone of the Rec Hockey League API repo.
 Your `GitHub repo workspace` is the directory that contains your clone of the `uw-rhs` repo.

-    ```shell
+    ```bash
     cd <your GitHub repo workspace>
     ls
     # (see the uw-rhs directory in the list)